woodstockcs/csa-unit-algorithms/linear-search.md

 # Linear Search

 ### Part 1: Instruction
-1. Watch the video in Edhesive at _Term 2: Lesson 13 - Algorithms_ and take notes on your copy of the slides.
+1. Watch the Edhesive video at _Term 2: Lesson 13 - Algorithms_ and take notes on your copy of the slides.
-1. Read the summary below the video to re-inforce your understanding.
-1. Watch the video in Edhesive at _Term 2: Lesson 14 - Linear Search_ and take notes on your copy of the slides.
+1. Watch the Edhesive video at _Term 2: Lesson 14 - Linear Search_ and take notes on your copy of the slides.
-1. Read the summary below the video to re-inforce your understanding.
+1. Read the accompanying text summary to re-inforce your understanding.

 ### Part 2: Exploration
 1. Do [CodingBat linearSearch](https://codingbat.com/prob/p264850?parent=/home/simona1@sfusd.edu/searching)